 The Siberian Husky, in general, is an amazing escape artist, and that is something that starts from when they are puppies.

-You do need to be careful that there are no potential avenues for escape from your yard as they will take that opportunity.
+You do need to be careful that there are no potential avenues to escape from your yard as they will take that opportunity.